Seattle Area Charter & Guided Sport Fishing

 What is the difference between a guide and a charter?

-Guides in Washington State may hold one or both of the following licenses; Foodfish or Gamefish.
+Fishing guides in Washington State may hold one or both of the following licenses; Foodfish or Gamefish.
 The Foodfish license allows the guide to guide for Salmon in freshwater.
 The Gamefish license allows the guide to guide for Steelhead, Trout, Bass, etc. (essentially any fish) in freshwater that is not salmon.

 As an example, a Salmon Charter license would be required to fish in Puget Sound, and any ocean waters.
 The Salmon Charter license would also be required to fish Buoy 10 on the Columbia River, if the charter picked up the customers in Washington State. (ie. Chinook, Illwaco) Salmon Charter license are also required to fish for Salmon in Lake Washington.